“The trouble with not having a goal is that you can spend your life running up and down the field and never score.” – Bill Copeland

 You would think that the above is a no-brainer yet, many who know about the necessity of being purpose-driven live to the contrary.
 Unfortunately, many people never realize that a compelling vision springs from our purpose.

-Attempting to utilize our skills to accomplish a vision apart from who we are is a vision without an enduring purpose.
-Knowing who we are answers many “whys?” which in itself directs us to birth compelling visions.
+Attempting to utilize our skills to accomplish a vision apart from knowing who we are is a vision without an enduring purpose.
+Knowing who we are answers many “whys?” which in itself directs us to birth a compelling vision unique to us.

 A Lesson from the Children